kenjennings/Atari-Breakout76/README04Implementation.md

 **TITLE SCREEN**:

 The Breakout arcade game does not have a title or configuration screen.
 The title graphics are on the physical cabinet.
-Physical buttone manage the number of players, and game initiation.
+Physical buttons manage the number of players and game initiation.

 However, the Atari computer imitation of Breakout is free from the pay-for-play requirement and it can add configurability to game parameters.
 This requires a minimal user interface which is best separated from the main game screen.
 A separate set up screen also provides an opportunity for title graphics.